BrockDSL/Introduction-to-ArcGIS-StoryMaps/Tutorial.md

 2. Click the plus icon and select Sidecar under the immersive section.
 A sidecar allows you to have a ‘main stage’ of content with a scrolling ‘sidecar’ of additional information.
 3. Select the ‘docked’ option.
 Click Done.
 4. For the main stage on the right, Add media > Add map
+5. Select the map created in the **[Introduction to ArcGIS Online tutorial](https://brockdsl.github.io/Introduction-to-ArcGIS-Online/Tutorial)**
-5. Select My Organization tab and search for “Laura Secord’s Famous Walk to Thorold”.
+6. Alternately, select My Organization tab and search for “Laura Secord’s Famous Walk to Thorold”.
-6. Click the star to add the map to your favourites.
+7. Click the star to add the map to your favourites.
-7. Click the search result and click Place Map.
+8. Click the search result and click Place Map.

  ![card](./assets/image3.jpg)